connervieira/Predator/docs/CONFIGURE.md

         - `audio` contains settings for configuring Predator's audio recording behavior.
             - `enabled` is a boolean that determines whether or not audio will be recorded at all.
             - `extension` sets the file extension that audio will be saved with.
+            - `device` specifies the device ID (as determined by `arecord --list-pcms`) that will be used to capture audio.
             - `merge` is a boolean that determines whether or not Predator will merge the separate audio and video files when each segment is done recording.
+            - `record_as_user` specifies the user on the system that the audio recording process will be run as.
+This is useful if the user you normally run Predator with does not have permission to access audio devices.
     - `parked` contains settings to configure the dashcam's parking behavior.
 Parking mode is experimental, and not recommended for daily use.
         - `enabled` is a boolean that determines whether Predator will ever go into a parked state.
             - When this value is set to `false` Predator will never enable parked mode, even if the conditions defined in this configuration section are met.